NATIONAL MOJITO DAY | July 11

 French astronomer Jean-Louis Pons co-discovers with Charles Messier the comet once known as Pons-Coggia-Winnecke-Forbes.
 The discovery is Pon’s first.
 Throughout his career, he discovers 37 comets in all.

-Aaron Burr fatally shots Aaron Burr during a duel in Weehawken, New Jersey.
+Aaron Burr fatally shots Alexander Hamilton during a duel in Weehawken, New Jersey.

 Babe Ruth makes his professional baseball debut in Major League Baseball with the Boston Red Sox.